guillaume-gc/foundryvtt-scripts/README.md

 To use this macro, a token linked to an actor must be selected.

+Credit: based on Discord user websterguy#1136 script

 # How to use

 1. Create a Foundry VTT [script macro](https://foundryvtt.com/article/macros/).
-2. Copy the code in the `src/{script name}` directory and past it in Foundry.
+2. Copy the code in the `src/{script name}/main.js` directory and past it in Foundry.
 3. Enjoy.